sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ![Screenshot to show category properties.](./media/categoryid-property.PNG "Category properties")

-    >**NOTE:** ICollections do not need to be modified in any way.
+    >**Note:** ICollections do not need to be modified in any way.

 29. Finally, navigate to **DataContext.cs**.
 Capitalize the property names (e.g. convert categories to CATEGORIES).
 There are multiple other changes you will need to make, mentioned below in the **Additional Notes** section.

-    >**Additional Notes**\
+    >**Additional Notes**
-        - In EMPLOYEE.cs, capitalize the employee1 property, but do not provide a column attribute\
+        - In EMPLOYEE.cs, capitalize the employee1 property, but do not provide a column attribute.
-        - In ORDER.cs, do not capitalize or provide an attribute for any properties following SHIPCOUNTRY\
+        - In ORDER.cs, do not capitalize or provide an attribute for any properties following SHIPCOUNTRY.
-        - In ORDER_DETAILS.cs, do not capitalize and do not provide column attributes for the order and product properties\
+        - In ORDER_DETAILS.cs, do not capitalize and do not provide column attributes for the order and product properties.
         - In PRODUCT.cs, capitalize the category and supplier properties but do not provide attributes.
-Also, do not use CATEGORY as the property name--instead, write CATEGORy\
+Also, do not use CATEGORY as the property name--instead, write CATEGORy.
-        - In TERRITORY.cs, do not capitalize or provide an attribute for any properties following REGIONID\
+        - In TERRITORY.cs, do not capitalize or provide an attribute for any properties following REGIONID.
         - Check the table schema created by ora2pg.
-Any columns in the database will require an attribute\
+Any columns in the database will require an attribute.
-        **DataContext.cs changes:**\
+        **DataContext.cs changes:**
-            - Modify e.employee1 to e.EMPLOYEE1 (line 36)\
+            - Modify e.employee1 to e.EMPLOYEE1 (line 36)
-            - Modify e.reportsto to e.REPORTSTO (line 37)\
+            - Modify e.reportsto to e.REPORTSTO (line 37)
-            - Replace e.unitprice with e.UNITPRICE (line 45)\
+            - Replace e.unitprice with e.UNITPRICE (line 45)
-            - Replace e.freight with e.FREIGHT (line 49)\
+            - Replace e.freight with e.FREIGHT (line 49)
             - Replace e.shipvia with e.SHIPVIA (line 74)

 30. Navigate to **HomeController.cs**.
-Replace the existing contents of the file with the following.
+Replace the existing contents of the file with the following:

     ```csharp
     using System.Data;